rebootworks/wordpress-task-01/README.md

 - Please do not share your code in public.
 Because someone could cheat with using your code or approach.
 - Send your finished plugin to omur@reboot.com.tr
 - If it suits you send your online test app with login credentials to omur@reboot.com.tr

+## Awards

+- You will have fun while completing this task :)
-- If you prefer we will add your name to
+- If you prefer we will add your name to the Leaderboard.

 ## Task
 Develop the missing parts of the plugin named "Easy Visual Composer Components (EVCC)" with good writing of code.